Support from LIVESTRONG Grant Gave LIFE to Survivors

 In 2006, the Lance Armstrong Foundation (now known as the Livestrong Foundation) awarded the NorthShore University HealthSystem a $50,000 Community Program grant.
 This key support helped establish Living in the Future (LIFE)—a unique cancer survivorship program designed to create a bridge for continued care of post treatment cancer survivors.

-“While coddled and cared for in the intense environment of treatment, the post treatment cancer survivor is moving forward without a healthcare escort, often drowning without a LIFE preserver,” said Carol A. Rosenberg, MD, FACP, LIFE Program Director and Director of Preventive Health Initiatives for NorthShore.
-“LIFE will bridge the gap between the post treatment cancer survivor, facilitating a smoother transition from the oncology specialty care environment back to the community, family and primary care setting”
+“While coddled and cared for in the intense environment of treatment, the post treatment cancer survivor was moving forward without a healthcare escort, often drowning without a LIFE preserver,” says Carol A. Rosenberg, MD, FACP, LIFE Founder and Program Director and Director of Preventive Health Initiatives for NorthShore.
+“LIFE bridged the gap between the post treatment cancer survivor, facilitating a smoother transition from the oncology specialty care environment back to the community, family and primary care setting”

-“By awarding the NorthShore LIFE program an implementation grant, the Lance Armstrong Foundation importantly applauds our healing community for being a model for others in the healthcare industry,” said Dr. Rosenberg.
-“I feel proud and honored to take on a leadership role in this pioneering venture which addresses our community’s cancer survivors’ healthcare needs.”
+“By awarding the NorthShore LIFE program an implementation grant, the Lance Armstrong Foundation importantly applauded our healing community for being a model for others in the healthcare industry,” says Dr. Rosenberg.
+“I feel proud and honored to have taken on a leadership role in pioneering this venture, which continues strong today to address our community’s cancer survivors’ healthcare needs.”